How Can I Avoid Paying My Car Insurance Deductible?

 Your Deductible Should Be an Amount You Can Afford

 Car insurance companies let you adjust your deductible based on your budget.
-If you live paycheck to paycheck and have a small emergency savings account, for example, then you might set your deductible as low as possible – say, $250 to $500.
+If you live paycheck to paycheck and have a small emergency savings account, for example, you might set your deductible as low as possible – say, $250 to $500.
 You’ll pay higher insurance premiums each month but have a lower deductible for any claims.

 Alternatively, if you have more financial flexibility, then you might be comfortable with a larger deductible.
 You might set your deductible at $1,500 to $2,000, for example, and pay less each month for insurance premiums.

 You don’t need to pay your deductible in certain situations – say, if an insured driver hits you and you are at fault.
-Some insurance companies also do not require upfront deductible payments: they simply deduct your deductible from your total payout.
+Some insurance companies do not require upfront deductible payments: they deduct your deductible from your total payout.

 Otherwise, there’s no real way to avoid paying your deductible unless you want to cancel your claim.

 Consider your financial situation and compare car insurance quotes online to ensure you have a deductible you can afford.